-Most schools have finalized student grades for the 2019–2020 school year.
-Some schools chose to evaluate students with the same rubric they used in the classroom.
-Some schools ended the year with the grades students had in March.
-Others used a pass/fail approach.
+Many schools are getting ready to finalize student grades for the 2020–21 school year.
+Some schools chose to evaluate students with the same rubric they used in the classroom, even if they remained virtual for most of the school year.

-Whatever you chose to do this spring, your school is probably analyzing its options for the fall.
-We anticipate that many schools will use a combination of online learning and on-campus instruction—blended learning—for the 2020–2021 school year.
+Whatever you chose to do this year, your school is probably assessing your options for the fall.
+We anticipate that many schools will use a combination of online learning and on-campus instruction—blended learning—for the 2021–22 school year.

 If your school is among those considering blended learning, what grading system will you use?
 We outline our suggestions below.

 Grading and Assessment Recommendations for Blended Learning

 Assessments used in blended learning should not be the same as those used in the traditional classroom.
 Instead, we recommend designing assessments that use authentic demonstrations of learning called “performance tasks.”

 What are Performance Tasks?